raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### recapitulation

-In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], we began with a well-known programming puzzle: _Write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested._
+In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we began with a well-known programming puzzle: _Write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested._

 In pursuing the solution to this problem, we constructed machines that could recognize "sentences" in languages.
 We saw that some languages can be recognized with Finite State Automata.
 Languages that require a finite state automaton to recognize them are _regular languages_.